[ BACKGROUND COLOR BLOCK-1 ]

 When an investor (also known as a limited partner or "LP") invests in a venture fund, they’re buying a service.
 And just like any service, it costs money.

-If the GP is a good steward of their investors’ money, fees their LPs pay will be minor relative to their returns.
+If the GP is a good steward of the investors’ money, the fees LPs pay will be minor relative to their returns.
 But if the GP makes poor investment decisions, those fees only add to the LPs' losses.

 That’s why it’s important for LPs to understand the fees associated with a fund before investing—just as it’s important for GPs to create a reasonable fee structure that won’t deter LPs from investing in their fund.